(Revised February 2009,edited July 2010, revised January 2013, February 2013, March 2013, April 2013, April 2014, May 2014)

 The latter portion of that function is that most general statement of the Senate's functions; however, it ought to be interpreted as giving the Senate jurisdiction only over matters which affect the welfare of the University qua university.
 Consequently, any resolutions on social, moral or political issues which do not directly affect the operation of the University would not properly be before the Senate.

-Under the Senate Rules of Procedure the preparation of the agenda is the responsibility of the Agenda Committee.
+Under the Senate Rules of Procedure the preparation of the agenda is the responsibility of the Agenda and Summer Advisory Committee.
 It is the responsibility of that Committee to ensure that no motion or resolution is placed on the agenda which falls outside the jurisdiction of the Senate as defined in the Functions of the Senate.
-If the Agenda Committee rejects a resolution as not being within the jurisdiction of Senate, it should give notice of such rejection to the person who proposed such a resolution and report such action to the Senate.
-If a Senator believes the Agenda Committee's ruling is in error and wishes to challenge the ruling excluding such a resolution, he or she may do so in the Senate meeting when the Senate considers the adoption of the agenda as recommended by the Agenda Committee.
+If the Agenda and Summer Advisory Committee rejects a resolution as not being within the jurisdiction of Senate, it should give notice of such rejection to the person who proposed such a resolution and report such action to the Senate.
+If a Senator believes the Agenda and Summer Advisory Committee's ruling is in error and wishes to challenge the ruling excluding such a resolution, he or she may do so in the Senate meeting when the Senate considers the adoption of the agenda as recommended by the Agenda and Summer Advisory Committee.
 Under the present Rules of Procedure, a vote of a majority of Senators present would be sufficient to have such a resolution included in the agenda.